byuweb/byu_theme_drupal/README.md

 If you do they will be overridden when you update the theme.

 1. Create a custom.scss file in this scss directory.
-2. Edit byu2017_d7.info and find the lines where scss/byu_default.scss is included.
+2. Edit byu_theme.info and find the lines where scss/byu_default.scss is included.
 You will see a commented out line that will tell the theme to look for your custom.scss file.
 3. Add your css
 4. Clear your caches.